 To forgive does not mean condoning, justifying, excusing or denying what was done.
 It does not mean that you will never remember the pain.
 Nor does it mean that we must refrain from exposing them, for in speaking up others are warned.
 Forgiving also does not mean that we must reconcile with those who abused us.
 Our abusers were sinners who used the power of thought reform in order to control us.
 Some abusers were outright evil.
 Child survivors, especially, should realize that they are adults now and their abusers do not have that same power over them anymore.
 Forgiveness (which is a choice) entails turning the perpetrators, including the entire evil system, over to God, knowing that in His time, and in His way, He will surely administer justice.
 In the meantime, we can choose to not let them have the rest of our life by allowing them to control our emotions and ruin our future happiness.

 When trying to recover and heal from a high demand, abusive group, be sure and pace yourself.
 Recognize when you are starting to feel overwhelmed and finding it very difficult to read and retain information.
 This is a very common symptom and will pass in time.
 It doesn’t mean you have lost your memory.
 Move away from anything that is making you feel burdened, pressed or squeezed into a mold.
 Realize that being under a lot stress or experiencing triggers will cause symptoms to increase.
 Take a break when you need it, and do whatever you have to in order to stay away from relationships that get in the way of your healing process.
 This may mean distancing yourself from those you know who are still in the group.
 Instead, take time out to rest, go on a walk, listen to music, draw, write poetry, remind yourself you are now living in the present and they can’t control you anymore–whatever helps you.
-Don’t forget to include a healthy, balanced diet with plenty of fresh fruits and vegetables (taking added supplements for stress if necessary).
+Don’t forget to include a healthy, clean and balanced diet with plenty of fresh fruits and vegetables (taking added supplements for stress if necessary).
 Get adequate sleep, exercise, and times of relaxation, as neglecting these things can affect how you feel physically and emotionally.